Classical and Quantum Mechanics via Lie algebras: Consequences of the second law

 (iii) In an arbitrary state, \lbeq{e.2ndG} H-TS+PV \ge G(T,P,N), \eeq with equality iff the state is an equilibrium state.
 The remaining thermodynamic variables are then given by

 In particular, an equilibrium state is uniquely determined by the values of $T$, $P$, and $N$. \end{thm}

-\bepf We prove (ii); the other two cases are entirely similar. \gzit{e.2ndA} and the statement about equality is a direct consequnce of Axiom \ref{d.phen}(ii).
-Thus, the difference $H-TS-A(T,V,N)$ takes its minimum value zero at the equilibrium value of $T$.
+\bepf We prove (ii); the other two cases are entirely similar. \gzit{e.2ndF} and the statement about equality is a direct consequence of Axiom \ref{d.phen}(iii)--(iv).
+Thus, the difference $H-TS-F(T,V,N)$ takes its minimum value zero at the equilibrium value of $T$.
 Therefore, the derivative with respect to $T$ vanishes, which gives the formula for $S$.
 To get the formulas for $P$ and $\mu$, we note that for constant $T$, the first law \gzit{3.1stp} implies

-For the reversible transformation which only changes $P$ or $\mu_j$, we conclude that $dA=-PdV$ and $dA=\mu\cdot dN$, respectively.
+For the reversible transformation which only changes $P$ or $\mu_j$, we conclude that $dF=-PdV$ and $dF=\mu\cdot dN$, respectively.
 Solving for $P$ and $\mu_j$, respectively, implies the formulas for $P$ and $\mu_j$. \epf

 The above results imply that one can regard each thermodynamic potential as a complete alternative way to describe the manifold of thermal states and hence all equilibrium properties.
 This is very important in practice, where one usually describes thermodynamic material properties in terms of the Helmholtz or Gibbs potential, using models like NRTL (\sca{Renon \& Prausnitz} \cite{RenP}, \sca{Prausnitz} et al. \cite{PraLA}) or SAFT (\sca{Chapman} et al. \cite{ChaGJR,ChaGJR2}).